TV Xuxa

-TV Xuxa was a children's program on display day-by-day from 2005 until 2007 in the same format as TV Colosso, on TV Globo.
-Xuxa ran a game show which lasted from 2008 to 2014 in the same format as Planeta Xuxa, another game show that was a hit in the 1990s.
+TV Xuxa is a children's program on display day-by-day from 2005 until 2007, in the same format as TV Colosso on Rede Globo.
+Xuxa then hosted a game show which lasted from 2008 to 2014, in the same format as Planeta Xuxa, another game show that was shown in the 1990s.

 Children's program (2005–2007)

 The first season of the show had a stage in a format almost similar to the Australian children's TV series Hi-5.

 "TV Xuxa" presented the segment "Notícia da Hora", the news program hosted by Edna Tureza, Artur Ismo and Felipe Mingau; "Triângulo em Ação", featuring the Txutxucão Gang's characters, the dogs:Felícia Fênix, Dinha, Max Well, Otar, Dongo, and Dona Vânia Catxorra, all walk-around puppets built by Grupo 100 Modos with facial animations controlled by remote control (as Priscilla from TV Colosso); and "Kéka Tóke Xou", a talk-show parody hosted by Bruxa Kéka and Urubu João, in TV Pirata (1988 - 1990 and 1992), Mais Você and Programa do Jô cross-over formats.

 The second stage was in a spaceships, as reminds of her career trademark.
 In the same year, Xuxa completed 20 years on TV Globo and had a special program.

 The third and last of the children's program, the stage is now on top of tables.